 NATIONAL PUMPKIN CHEESECAKE DAY

-Cheesecake is a sweet dessert that is a mixture of fresh soft cheese, cream cheese or cottage cheese, eggs and sugar on a crust made from crushed graham crackers, crushed cookies, pastry or sponge cake.
+This sweet dessert mixes fresh soft cheese, cream cheese or cottage cheese, eggs, and sugar to create a base.
+The crust is made from crushed graham crackers, crushed cookies, pastry, or sponge cake.
 Pumpkin may be added to cheesecake recipes in various ways.
-For example, it may be swirled throughout, mixed thoroughly with all ingredients or layered.
-Cheesecakes can be prepared baked or unbaked, flavored and are often served topped with fruit, fruit sauce, chocolate or whipped cream.
+For example, it may be swirled throughout, mixed thoroughly with all ingredients, or layered.
+Bakers prepare cheesecakes both baked or unbaked.
+Some bakers flavor cheesecakes and top them with fruit, fruit sauce, chocolate, or whipped cream.

 An ancient form of cheesecake may have been a popular dish in ancient Greece.
-It has been found that the earliest attested mention of cheesecake is by the Greek physician, Aegimus, who wrote a book on the art of making cheesecakes.
+The earliest attested mention of cheesecake is by the Greek physician, Aegimus.
+He wrote a book on the art of making cheesecakes.

 James Kraft developed a form of pasteurized cream cheese in 1912.
-In 1928, Kraft acquired the Philadelphia trademark and marketed pasteurized Philadelphia Cream Cheese which is now the most commonly used cheese for this creamy dessert and many other recipes.
+In 1928, Kraft acquired the Philadelphia trademark and marketed pasteurized Philadelphia Cream Cheese.

 North America has several different styles of cheesecakes: